Getting The Most Out Of Your Bond ETFs

 Target Maturity Date: Bond ETFs That Act Like Bonds

 Target maturity bonds all track a separate index that matures on a known future year.
 This strategy allows for investors and financial advisors alike to accurately predict cash flows as well simply knowing when their bonds will mature.
 An investment in a target maturity product will ensure that liabilities decrease as the target date draws near while still providing the diversification benefits of fixed income exposure.
 There are now target date bonds for all kinds of investors, whether you want a maturity for next year, or several years down the line.
-Below we outline several target maturity funds [see also How ETF Investors Can Save $415 Million (Without Breaking A Sweat)]:
+Click here to see a list of target date bond ETFs.

 Fundamental Weighting: Now In Fixed Income Wrapper